gamesrc-ver-recreation/build/notes-restoration.md

 - ENGINE.OBJ as used in SW 1.0, possibly prepared on 19970212.
 - ENGINE.OBJ as used in SW 1.1-1.2 and 1.2's Build Editor,
 possibly prepared on 19970522.
-- The Ken-Build GAME.EXE file as originally prepared on 2000 (not to be confused with an updated EXE from 2002).
+- The Ken-Build GAME.EXE file as originally prepared in 2000.
+- An updated Ken-Build GAME.EXE file, uploaded in 2002.

 List of releases by LIB/directory file names
 --------------------------------------------